Citrix XenApp Server Running on Windows Server 2008 R2 Hard Locks Under Heavy Load

 On a recent project, the customer experienced an issue where updating the Citrix Provisioning Services (PVS) image to Internet Explorer (IE) 11 caused a major outage.

-What would happen is that is any user or users caused two Microsoft Office applications to run at the same time, the CPU would spike to between 80% to 100% and the server would become unresponsive.
+If any users caused two Microsoft Office applications to run simultaneously, the CPU would spike between 80% to 100%, and the server would become unresponsive.
 The only recourse was to use the hypervisor to either Force Shutdown or Force Reset the server.

-The customer’s previous PVS image used the exact same version of Microsoft Office and other core applications.
+The customer’s previous PVS image used the same version of Microsoft Office and other core applications.
 The only thing that changed was an upgrade from IE10 to IE11.
-After reverting users to other servers for the Office applications, troubleshooting the root cause began.
+After reverting users to different servers for the Office applications, troubleshooting the root cause began.

 To make a very long story short, it was NOT:

 - A PVS issue

 - A XenApp issue

 It turns out there is a known issue on Server 2008 and Server 2008 R2 with the NTFS IO system being unable to handle the stress of large amounts of file IO.
 Both Citrix and Microsoft were involved in the troubleshooting and reading of dumps.
 Microsoft sent a hotfix that the support representative said should be installed on every 2008 R2 server whether they experience this issue.
 This has been a known issue since Server 2008.

 Indeed the hotfix is readily available if this has been a known issue for so long.
 No, it is not.
 Indeed this major bug was fixed in a product update or service pack for Server 2008 or Server 2008 R2?
 Not it was not.
 The hotfix is only available by opening a Microsoft support ticket.
 The good news is Microsoft fixed the bug in Server 2012.